 Whether it is dancing cheek-to-cheek under the stars, sipping margaritas on a rooftop, soaking up some live jazz, people-watching from a street side bar, learning to salsa, or downing shots and raving it up on a flashing dance-floor, holiday visitors will find that Playa del Carmen after dark has something to fit the bill.
 One of the most popular hotspots is the huge Palazzo.
 You can find live music at Kitxen if the club scene is not your style.
 Numerous open-air bars are in operation until the early hours.
 Some offer live music or DJs and dancing as the night wears on; others serve up drinks under the stars or palapa (woven palm frond) roofs.

-For sporty types a holiday in Playa del Carmen offers plenty of activity where you're in or away from the bright blue Caribbean Sea.
+For sporty types a holiday in Playa del Carmen offers plenty of activity.
 The number one sport is scuba diving on the magnificent coral reefs that surround the area, and there are plenty of opportunities for beginners and experienced divers to make the most of it.
 The less adventurous can snorkel, viewing the underwater world from above.
 A plethora of watersports equipment is available to rent on and around the beach, from sailboats to jet skis, parasails to charter fishing boats.
 Those who prefer to stay dry can enjoy the Robert van Hagge designed 18-hole golf course south of town, or the sports centre on 10th Avenue which offers tennis and basketball courts and a running track.
 Horse rides on the beach and through the jungle are popular, too.
 When it comes to sightseeing there are several options, ranging from nearby Mayan ruins to exploring cave systems and cenotes (sinkholes) in the area, or taking excursions to nearby Cozumel Island or other spots along the 'Mayan Riviera' coastline.

 There are plenty of topless and nude beaches around Playa del Carmen and families travelling with young children should take this into account.